-We recommend a deep whole-house cleaning.
-There is nothing like walking through a clean house to show off all of the features while emphasizing that a prospective buyer won’t have to do much to move in. really helps your home be more attractive to a buyer.
-Think about your own home searches and view your house as a buyer will see it as they walk through your home and make assumptions about how well you have maintained the home, often based on how clean the home is.
+We recommend a whole-house cleaning.
+There is nothing like walking through a clean house to show off the features, while emphasizing that a prospective buyer won’t have to do much to move in.
+It helps your home be more attractive to a buyer.
+Think about your own home searches and view your house as a buyer.
+What will they view the home as they walk through your home?
+What assumptions about how well you have maintained the home, often based on how clean the home is?

 - Weed, rake, mow and trim the outside of your home